 1. Buy inventory at a cheaper price

-If companies can get a large purchase discount when they purchase inventory or find a less expensive supplier, their gross margin ratio will become higher because the cost of goods sold will be lower.
+If companies can get a large purchase discount when they purchase inventory or find a less expensive supplier, their ratio will become higher because the cost of goods sold will be lower.

 2. Mark up goods